Vaccine safety and performance

-Safety is one of the most important factors in the development of a vaccine and is the priority of the clinical development process.
-Vaccines are not a "one size fits all" mechanism, which is why vaccine research, development, and use contain a wide array of checks for safety.
-Even after a vaccine has been licensed and is in use, monitoring continues in order to ensure that safety information reflects any new information gathered after the product has been licensed.
-These measures also capture critical information about vaccine efficacy and effectiveness.
-In addition, the issue of vaccine safety encompasses addressing the common concerns of parents, advocates, and other groups regarding their confidence in the impact of vaccines on children.
+Safety and performance are two of the most important factors in the development of a vaccine, and both are priorities of the clinical development process.
+Vaccines are not a "one size fits all" mechanism, which is why vaccine research, development, and use contain a wide array of checks for safety and performance.
+Even after a vaccine has been licensed and is in use, monitoring continues in order to ensure that any new information gathered after the product has been licensed is evaluated by experts and shared with the public.
+These measures include tracking general vaccine safety information, as well as capturing critical information about vaccine efficacy and effectiveness.
+The issue of vaccine safety also encompasses addressing the common concerns of parents, advocates, and other groups regarding their confidence in the impact of vaccines on children.

 Featured PATH resources

-A fact sheet on the development of new vaccines through clinical trials and their role in providing safe and effective vaccines.
+A fact sheet that highlights the development of new vaccines through clinical trials and their role in providing safe and effective vaccines.